softplan/jsversioning-maven-plugin/README.md

 #JAVASCRIPT VERSIONING

-You have something like this defined in your webapps files:
+This plugins searches scripts tags inside web files, html, jsp's and actually any files inside the web app directory with the exception of images.

+This plugin will change

 		<script language="javascript" type="text/JavaScript" src="script.js"></script>

-This plugin will change to:
+to

 		<script language="javascript" type="text/JavaScript" src="script.js?n=version"></script>

-The version will be user defined, and if its not defined the plugin will generate a random UUID.
+The version value will be the checksum value of the script file, if this can be found inside the project, in this example script.js checksum.
+This allows that file that don't any changes keep the same name and maintain cache.
+If the file is not found inside the project, this plugin will generate a random value and use as version.

 ###USAGE